-Because North Carolina's criminal laws can sometimes get complicated, particularly surrounding the right to free speech under the First Amendment, it may also be a good idea to consult an experienced criminal defense attorney if you have questions about your specific situation.
+Because North Carolina's disorderly conduct laws can sometimes get complicated, particularly surrounding the right to free speech under the First Amendment, it may be a good idea to consult an experienced criminal defense attorney if you have questions about your case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help